 Bone thinning occurs during the aging process as bone breakdown exceeds bone formation.
-Bones actually become thin and fragile, but that bone loss can be slowed and osteoporosis prevented by consuming more calcium and vitamin D. There are two main ways to get calcium in the daily diet.
-The first recommendation is eating foods containing calcium every day and these foods include:
+Bones become thin and fragile, but that bone loss can be slowed, and osteoporosis is prevented by consuming more calcium and vitamin D. There are two main ways to get calcium in the daily diet.

 - Vegetables like broccoli, kale and Chinese cabbage

-Another way to increase calcium is to take a multivitamin or calcium supplement each day.
-There are different types of calcium supplements that vary in how much elemental calcium they provide and how they easy they are to digest.
-Talk to your healthcare provider before taking extra calcium.
-If you do take a calcium pill, make it easy to remember to take it with these suggestions:
+Different types of calcium supplements vary in the amount of elemental calcium provided and ease of digestion.
+Talk to your health care provider before taking extra calcium.
+If you do take a calcium pill, make it easy to remember with these suggestions:

-- Take it at the same time every day.
-For example, take it when you brush your teeth before bed.
+- Take it at the same time every day

-- Leave the pill bottle out where you will see it – on the kitchen counter or bathroom sink.
+- Leave the pill bottle out where you will see it, perhaps on the kitchen counter or bathroom sink

-Due to absorption rate, recommended calcium intakes are higher for females older than 50 years, and for both males and female older than 70 years – that recommendation is 1200 mg per day.
+Due to the absorption rate, recommended calcium intakes are higher for females older than 50 years and for both males and female older than 70 years.
+That recommendation is 1200 mg per day.
 The Daily Value (DV) on the Nutrition Facts Panel on any food label will tell you the amount of calcium in one serving of that food.
-20% DV of calcium indicates an excellent choice and 10% DV of calcium is good.
+If you see 20% DV of calcium on a label, that indicates an excellent choice and 10% DV of calcium is good.

-Consuming sufficient calcium and Vitamin D is very important for your continued good health.
-If you are concerned that you are not getting enough calcium or Vitamin D in your diet, talk to your physician about ways that you can improve your intake.
-Keep your bone health strong for years to come.
+Consuming sufficient calcium and vitamin D is very important for your continued good health.
+If you are concerned that you are not getting enough calcium or vitamin D in your diet, talk to your physician about ways that you can improve your intake.